Bonf6059/ISA-Medieval/README.md

 - Soups can only be made with vegetables and are recognized as vegetarian
 - Stews are no longer vegetarian
 - Added compatibility to detvisor's "stoneborn cuisine" flour
+- Updated minerals trader stock and fixed for better compatibility

 05/05/2026
 - Brew Kettle can be rotated